peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithExponentClamp(
         bool clamp);

-Copies this arithmetic context and sets the copy's "ClampNormalExponents" flag to the given value.
+Copies this arithmetic context and sets the copy's "ClampNormalExponents" flag to the specified value.

 <b>Parameters:</b>